 - Change the password to something that is new and has not been used anymore

-– If using same password with other accounts, change them as soon as possible so that the hacker cannot take control over them.
-For example, if your hacked Google account had the same password that you use on LinkedIN, you need to change the LinkedIN password as well.
+- If using the same password with other accounts, change them as soon as possible so that the hacker cannot take control over them.
+For example, if your hacked Google account had the same password that you use on LinkedIn, you need to change the LinkedIn password as well.

 Scan Your Computer For Malware

-One of the possible causes for a locked down account or a compromised account is presence of malware on your computer.
-Use Microsoft Security Essentials or some other trusted anti malware to scan your computer and eliminate any possibility of any malware.
+One of the possible causes for a locked-down account or a compromised account is the presence of malware on your computer.
+Use Microsoft Security Essentials or some other trusted anti-malware to scan your computer and eliminate any possibility of any malware.
 You can also use the trial version of McAfee or Norton.

 Turn on 2-Step Verification

 The 2-Step Verification adds an extra layer of security to your Google Account, drastically reducing the chances of having the personal information in your account stolen.